eliocamp/ggnewscale/README.md

 [![CRAN
 status](http://www.r-pkg.org/badges/version/ggnewscale)](https://cran.r-project.org/package=ggnewscale)

-`ggnewscale` tries to make it painless to use multiple colour and fill scales in `ggplot2`.
+`ggnewscale` tries to make it painless to use multiple scales in `ggplot2`.
+Although originally intended to use with colour and fill, it should work with any `aes`, such as `shape`, `linetype` and the rest.
 It’s very experimental, so use at your own risk\!

 For another way of defining multiple scales, you can also try [relayer](https://github.com/clauswilke/relayer).